djones11/adsp/README.md

 2.  **Scalability**:
     *   **Horizontal Scaling**: The stateless `worker` containers can be scaled horizontally (e.g., in Kubernetes) to handle ingestion for all 40+ UK police forces simultaneously.
     *   **Database**: Migrate from a containerized Postgres to a managed service (e.g., AWS RDS, Google Cloud SQL) for better availability, backups, and point-in-time recovery.
+    *   **Querying**: The police API has a very low API rate limiter, which causes a lot of rate limiting errors when backfilling multiple forces, if too many forces are being backfilled at the same time this may result in the number of retries and exponential backoffs being exceeded.
+Once backfilled this no longer becomes a problem as only the latest months would be queried.
+If this were to be a problem then force backfilling could be staggered rather than attempting it all at once.

 3.  **Reliability**:
     *   **Dead Letter Queues (DLQ)**: Configure RabbitMQ DLQs for tasks that fail repeatedly to prevent them from clogging the queue.